z4l1nux/AISVSwise/1.0/en/0x90-Appendix-A_Glossary.md

 * **OPA (Open Policy Agent)**: An open-source policy engine that enables unified policy enforcement across the stack.

-* **Provenance**: The pedigree and chain of custody of an artifact or dataset, including its origin, handlers, transfer path, and integrity evidence (e.g., checksums, signatures).

 * **Privacy-Preserving Machine Learning (PPML)**: Techniques and methods to train and deploy ML models while protecting the privacy of the training data.

 * **Prompt Injection**: An attack where malicious instructions are embedded in inputs to override a model's intended behavior.